TheoristofWind/CCTPSubmission/NeuralNetworkTrainer/Assets/Resources/TrainingData/README.txt

-The Training Data can be found here:

 Used 1000 of the replay files to train.
+Only 5 kept due to size of json files (total 1000 replays were > 18GB!)